-For the FY2019 cycle there is \$350 million available.
-The Guidance, Application Kit, and other materials are posted on the Assistance to Firefighters web site.
-To begin preparing your application, the IAFF recommends reviewing the SAFER Notice of Funding Opportunity (NOFO).
+For the FY2022 cycle there is \$360 million dollars available.
+The Guidance, Application Kit, and other materials are posted on the SAFER website.

-All SAFER applicants should read the NOFO to fully understand the award criteria, funding priorities and important special application instructions for completing the application.
+All SAFER applicants should read the SAFER Notice of Funding Opportunity (NOFO) to fully understand the award criteria, funding priorities and important special application instructions for completing the application.
 The application is available through the FEMA GO portal.
 You will need your user ID and login information to begin the application.